FREE Guide: How to Calm Meltdowns Before They Start

 We are Dalisse and Luis, and we are raising two autistic boys, Adrián and Guillermo.
 Adrián loves trains, history, and building things nobody else has thought of yet.
 Guillermo shows us every single day that communication does not need words to be powerful.

-We wrote these books because we wanted our boys to grow up knowing exactly who they are and feeling genuinely proud of it.
-Not in spite of being autistic.
-Because of everything they already are.
+We wrote these books because we wanted our boys to grow up knowing exactly who they are, and feeling genuinely proud of it.

 Kind Words From Our Families